vteamops/my-docs/docs/usage.md

 ## VII.
 Project & CI/CD Integration

 *   **CI/CD Pipeline Overview:** Understanding continuous integration and continuous deployment workflows.
 *   **Hands-on Project:** Integrate all learned tools into a real-world project.
-This could involve:
+This could involves:
     *   Storing application code and infrastructure code in GitHub.
     *   Using Terraform to provision cloud infrastructure.
     *   Building a Docker image from the application code.